 Industry overview 2022 of The Malaysian Health supplements market

 Market growth by product category

-Tonics and bottled nutritive drinks had total retail sales of RM93.5 million in 2005.
-(USD24.7m).
-Retail sales of these products are expected to have increased 3.6 times to RM333.0 million (USD102.8 million) by 2014.
-This resulted in a CAGR of 13.5 percent over 10 years, nearly double the industry average.
-Tonics and bottle nutritive drinks also experienced 14.5 percent annual growth in 2014, up from RM290.8 million (USD92.2 million) in 2013.
+Retail sales of tonics and bottled nutritional drinks totaled RM93.5 million in 2005.
+(US$24.7 million).
+By 2014, it is anticipated that retail sales of these products will have grown 3.6 times to RM333.0 million (USD102.8 million).
+Over ten years, this produced a CAGR of 13.5%, over double the industry average.
+In 2014, the yearly growth rate for tonics and nutritive drink bottles was 14.5 percent, up from RM290.8 million (USD92.2 million) in 2013.

+Industry overview 2022 of The Malaysian Health supplements market